Patater/modern-cmake/chapters/basics/functions.md

 ## Arguments

 CMake has a named variable system that you've already seen in most of the build in CMake functions.
-You can use it with the [`cmake_parse_arguments` function][cmake_parse_arguments].
-If you want to support a version of CMake less than 3.5, you'll want to also include the CMakeParseArguments module, which is where it used to live before becoming a built in command.
+You can use it with the «command:`cmake_parse_arguments`» function.
+If you want to support a version of CMake less than 3.5, you'll want to also include the «module:CMakeParseArguments» module, which is where it used to live before becoming a built in command.
 Here is an example of how to use it:

 ```cmake
 function(COMPLEX)